LukaszPlawinski/appetite-food/README.md

         * Desserts
         * Drinks & Smoothies
     3. User can search recipe by phrase using searching input
-###Meal page
+### Meal page
     1.Recipe name
     2.Recipe author
-    3. Icons to edit and deleterecipe (Just if you are logged in and it is your recipe)
+    3. Icons to edit and delete recipe (Just if you are logged in and it is your recipe)
+    4. Ingredienta list
+    5. Description
+    6. Preparation steps
+### Add recipe
+    Page contain form where user can add all necessary informations about recipe.
+### Edit page
+    User can edit all informations about recipe
+### Contact page
+    In case that user would like to contact website owner he can fill up form which contains:
+        * Name
+        * Tel number
+        * Email
+        * Message
+    All information are automatically sent to owner email.

 ## Technologies Used